yosebyte/nodepass/docs/en/configuration.md

 - Configure connection pool type (`type`) on the server only - clients automatically receive the configuration during handshake.
 - Set `notcp=1` when only UDP traffic needs to be tunneled to reduce resource usage and simplify configuration.
 - Set `noudp=1` when only TCP traffic needs to be tunneled to reduce resource usage and simplify configuration.
+- Use `block` parameter to enforce security policies by blocking specific protocol categories (SOCKS/HTTP/TLS).
 - Log level (`log`) can be set in all modes for easier operations and troubleshooting.

 ## Environment Variables